return42/sphkerneldoc/linux_src_doc/drivers/media/platform/vsp1/vsp1_dl_c.rst

 Description
 -----------

+Return a set of flags that indicates display list completion status.

-Return true if the previous display list has completed at frame end, or false if it has been delayed by one frame because the display list commit raced with the frame end interrupt.
-The function always returns true in header mode as display list processing is then not continuous and races never occur.
+The VSP1_DL_FRAME_END_COMPLETED flag indicates that the previous display list has completed at frame end.
+If the flag is not returned display list completion has been delayed by one frame because the display list commit raced with the frame end interrupt.
+The function always returns with the flag set in header mode as display list processing is then not continuous and races never occur.

+The VSP1_DL_FRAME_END_INTERNAL flag indicates that the previous display list has completed and had been queued with the internal notification flag.
+Internal notification is only supported for continuous mode.

 ..
 This file was automatic generated / don't edit.